colinkeenan/silentcast/README.md

     - [A compositing window manager](http://en.wikipedia.org/wiki/Compositing_window_manager#List_of_compositing_window_managers) that is compatible with the [EWMH/NetWM](http://en.wikipedia.org/wiki/Extended_Window_Manager_Hints) specification.

 - Arch Linux
-    - After I've completed this README.md, I'll put it in the AUR so it would be installed however you normally do, like `yaourt -S silentcast`. and Uninstall with `pacman -R silentcast`
+    - After I've completed this README.md, I'll put it in the AUR so it would be installed however you normally do, like `yaourt -S silentcast`.
+And, Uninstall with `pacman -R silentcast`

 - Any Linux Distro
     - Install Missing Dependencies (Package names may vary slightly across different Linux distros.
 These are how they're named in Arch Linux.)